Dearness Allowance (DA)

 • Dress allowance

-• Split duty allowance
+• Split duty and deputation allowance

 • Special allowance for childcare